Parker Solar Probe captures the first visible-light images of Venus

 Visible light on Venus

 The new images are not only technically impressive, but also of great practical value.
-Because the materials glow in the infrared at unique wavelengths, these images can be used on later missions to learn more about the geology of Venus’ surface, as well as its evolution.
+Because the materials glow in the infrared at unique wavelengths, these images can be used on later missions to learn more regarding the geology of Venus’ surface, as well as its evolution.

 “We are pleased with the scientific insights the Parker Solar Probe has provided so far,” said Nicola Fox, director of the Heliophysics Division at NASA Headquarters.
 Venus research in unexpected ways.